 - Spending excessive amounts of time gaming

 - Withdrawal symptoms when gaming is taken away (sadness, anxiety, irritability)

 - Not being able to play less, unsuccessful attempts to quit playing

 - Preferring to spend more time gaming than with friends or family

 - Hiding gaming activities

 - Using gaming to relieve negative moods, such as guilt or hopelessness

 - Jeopardizing job and relationships because of gaming activities

-At the Greenfield Recovery Center, we provide a whole-person approach to help those who have become addicted to not only video games, but also the Internet, social media, and other screen use.
+At the Greenfield Recovery Center, we provide a whole-person approach to help those who have become addicted to not only video games, but also Internet, social media, and other techonology.
 We offer several screening tests that can help you determine if you or your loved one needs help.